Jeremiah O'Donovan Rossa: Failed assassination attempt

-O'Dovonan Rossa's great-great grandson is US international rugby union player John Quill.
+Final years

+In 1891 Rossa's ban from the United Kingdom expired, and thereafter he undertook lecture tours of Britain and Ireland.
+While in Ireland in 1894, he allowed himself to be nominated for the office of Dublin City Marshal by supporters, but he was heavily defeated.
+In 1904 he was made a "Freeman of the City of Cork", and in 1905 he was appointed to a clerkship in the office of the secretary to Cork county council.
+The role came with an annual salary of £150, badly needed by Rossa at that stage of his life.
+However, by September 1906 Rossa resigned from the job due to the deteriorating health of his wife.
+The pair opted instead to return to New York, where Rossa would become an inspector of street openings in Brooklyn.
+Rossa's own health became increasingly poor from 1910 onwards.

 Death and funeral

-Rossa was seriously ill in his later years, and was finally confined to a hospital bed in St. Vincent's Hospital, Staten Island, where he died at the age of 83.
+Rossa was seriously ill in his later years; he suffered from senility which caused him to relive his childhood and his years in prison.
+Rossa's final years saw him confined to a hospital bed in St. Vincent's Hospital, Staten Island, where he died at the age of 83.

 The new republican movement in Ireland was quick to realise the propaganda value of the old Fenian's death, and Tom Clarke cabled to John Devoy the message: "Send his body home at once".

-His body was returned to Ireland for burial and a hero's welcome.
-The funeral at Glasnevin Cemetery on 1 August 1915 was a huge affair, garnering substantial publicity for the Irish Volunteers and the IRB at time when a rebellion (later to emerge as the Easter Rising) was being actively planned.
+Against Rossa's wishes to be buried with his father and other victims of the Great Famine, his body was returned to Ireland for burial and a hero's welcome.
+In Dublin 20,000 people formed his funeral cortege with thousands lining the streets.
+The funeral at Glasnevin Cemetery on 1 August 1915 was a huge affair, garnering substantial publicity for the Irish Volunteers and the Irish Republican Brotherhood at time when a rebellion (later to emerge as the Easter Rising) was being actively planned.
 The graveside oration, given by Patrick Pearse, remains one of the most famous speeches of the Irish independence movement stirring his audience to a call to arms.
 It ended with the lines:

 They think that they have pacified Ireland.
 They think that they have purchased half of us and intimidated the other half.
-They think that they have foreseen everything, think that they have provided against everything; but, the fools, the fools, the fools! — They have left us our Fenian dead, and while Ireland holds these graves, Ireland unfree shall never be at peace.
+They think that they have foreseen everything, think that they have provided against everything; but, the fools, the fools, the fools! – They have left us our Fenian dead, and while Ireland holds these graves, Ireland unfree shall never be at peace.

 His grave was renovated in 1990 by the National Graves Association.